SSA: Sparse Sparse Attention by Aligning Full and Sparse Attention Outputs in Feature Space: Experimental Analysis

-\textbf{LongBench.} While NIAH and perplexity offer useful long-context diagnostics, they may not fully capture a model’s true long-context understanding.
-LongBench provides a more comprehensive evaluation, and sparse-attention-trained models continue to outperform their counterparts.
-Notably, SSA consistently achieves the best results across all inference modes.
+\textbf{Needle-in-a-Haystack (NIAH).} In Table \ref{tab:long_eval}, SSA is the strongest sparse attention method within 8k context length across all receptive fields and achieves 100\% accuracy under full attention inference.
+This strong performance stems from SSA's alignment training: within 8k, full attention provides global awareness that guides sparse attention's feature learning and ranking, enabling reliable retrieval from arbitrary positions.
+Beyond 8k, SSA's performance decreases as this regime lies outside the alignment training distribution.
+In contrast, MoBA shows stronger retrieval at longer contexts due to its purely content-based block selection, which is more position-agnostic and thus generalizes better to out-of-distribution distances.
+Nevertheless, SSA maintains superior full-attention NIAH, whereas MoBA cannot effectively leverage full attention at inference.
+On average, SSA achieves the best performance in 5 out of 6 settings, offering practitioners the flexibility to choose sparse mode for efficiency or full attention for retrieval-intensive tasks.

-\textbf{Discussion.} Sparse-attention–trained models, including both MoBA and SSA, exhibit superior length extrapolation not only when using sparse attention at inference, but even under full attention evaluation (Figure~\ref{fig:le-ppl}).
-This suggests that the improvement does not stem from the sparse inference pattern itself; rather, training with sparse attention fundamentally reshapes the model’s inductive bias, enabling better generalization to longer contexts.
-From Figure~\ref{fig:le-fullratio}, we observe that applying the alignment loss solely to the full-attention stream (\texttt{SSA (FullRatio=1)}) already improves length extrapolation.
-Furthermore, training a full-attention model with an additional sparse-attention stream, even without alignment loss (\texttt{SSA (NoAlignment)}), also yields strong length generalization.
-This indicates that either (1) encouraging full-attention outputs to match sparse-attention outputs, or (2) introducing a sparse-attention auxiliary task with shared parameters, significantly enhances a model’s extrapolation capability.
+\textbf{LongBench.} While perplexity and NIAH offer useful long-context diagnostics, they do not fully capture real-world long-context understanding: perplexity measures average prediction quality, and NIAH tests retrieval of a single fact.
+LongBench provides a more comprehensive evaluation across diverse tasks, requiring reasoning over long documents.
+Results from Table \ref{tab:long_eval} confirm that SSA achieves the best performance across all inference modes and context extension settings on LongBench.